Jonathan-Cao/DareToWinWebapp/README.md

 2. Enter the virtual environment by entering<br>
     `$ source venv/bin/activate`<br>

-3. To install the requirements in the current environment, enter<br>
+3. To install the requirements in the current environment, enter:<br>
     `$ pip install -r requirements.txt`<br>

     Alternatively, if the above does not work, enter:<br>